CryptoManiac/open-ethereum-pool-pps/README.md

 * You must restart module if you see errors with the word *suspended*.
 * Don't run either payouts or shifting  module as part of mining node.
 Create separate configs for them, launch independently and make sure you have a single instance of each module running.

-### Alternative Ethereum Implementations
+### Ethereum Implementations

-This pool is tested to work with [Ethcore's Parity](https://github.com/ethcore/parity).
+This pool is tested to work with [Parity](https://github.com/paritytech/parity).
+It is recommended to use this Ethereum client due to availability of --notify-work feature which allows you to avoid block polling.

 ### Credits